top of page

 --Tell a story.
 But.....each one says one sentence only and there is no topic or guidelines (except asking to keep it professional and not use foul language).

 -- Mirroring.
-The facilitator makes a move and everyone copies / follows... move hands, wave, make a face, dance! all depends on how playful the group is and how the facilitator feels about it.
+The facilitator makes a move and everyone copies / follows... move hands, wave, say something but do it differently with your hands (say lift your right hand, but lift your left...)! all depends on how playful the group is and how the facilitator feels about it.

 empathy.jpg